EESSI/docs/docs/site_build/site_cvmfs.md

 - Is there a firewall blocking traffic?
 - Do the snapshot logs on the Stratum 1 look sane, i.e. is the Stratum 1 at least succesful in mirroring the Stratum 0?
+- Was your client using the correct `CVMFS_SERVER_URL` in the previous step? (restore that configuration and run  `cvmfs_config showconfig ${repo_name}` to see what value is effectively used, and in which config file it is set)

 If this does _not_ work, the issue is with your Stratum 0.
 Go through the [sanity check](#sanity-checking-your-stratum-0-setup) steps again to be sure.
 Also here, think if there's a firewall that's blocking traffic to the client.